stellar/stellar-protocol/sep-template.md

 Ingestion of a current IPFS hash to include decode from base 58 and stripping IPFS multihash metadata 0x1220.

-The resulting 32 byte sha256 hash is stored as any current memoHash buffer.
+The resulting 32 byte sha256 hash is stored as any current MemoHash buffer.

 ## Motivation
 IPFS provides distributed storage of authenticated data.
 This natural repository for documents pertient to a transaction is already used on stellar, by decoding an IPFS hash from base58 and stripping two bytes of multihash metadata from the front of a 32 byte sha256 hash.
 This invests trust in the third party performing the transformation, as well as depending upon a third party to point to IPFS as repository of the preimage.
 A labeled memo explicitly associates collateral documents with a transaction.